Undergraduate Admissions and Orientation

 • Participate in student government or intercollegiate athletics

-Transcripts from the last post-secondary institution or high school may be required to assure readiness for university-level courses.
+Transcripts may be required for non-degree seeking students who have not completed a bachelor’s degree to assure readiness for university-level courses.
 A $25 one-time, nonrefundable application fee is required.

 Non-degree students are subject to the same university regulations as degree-seeking students.